 I lived in Exeter, in the south-west of England, from ages 3-6 (my father was teaching at the university there) and in Roma, Lesotho (ditto), from ages 6-12.

 Here I’m the one with bare feet.
 In the middle Bernard and Reginald Tekateka, on the right Stephen.
-Bernard (second left) tragically died in a car crash in 1978.
-Reginald was later the Dean of the Diplomatic Corps in Bonn.
+My friend Bernard (second left) tragically died in a car crash in 1978.
+Reginald was later the Basotho Ambassador and Dean of the Diplomatic Corps in Bonn.

-For a glimpse of why Lesotho is special, see my post Ten reasons to like Lesotho, including numerous pictures (links in bold italics are to other posts on this site).
+For a glimpse of why Lesotho is special, see my post Ten reasons to like Lesotho, with pictures.

 In 1969-70 I went to Waterford Kamhlaba School in Swaziland.
 I am grinning in this picture (standing next to Stephen) because I am wearing one of my first ever pairs of long trousers.
 I still have this tie; the yellow dot on a blue background is a phoenix rising.